Sitecore/Sitecore.Demo.Edge/docs/docker.md

 ## Troubleshooting

+### General Troubleshooting

-If you have trouble with Docker, it is recommended to run the [Sitecore containers prerequisite checker script](https://github.com/strezag/sitecore-containers-prerequisites/blob/main/sitecore-containers-prerequisites.ps1) by Gabriel Streza.
+If you have trouble with Docker, it is recommended to run the [Sitecore containers prerequisite checker script](https://github.com/strezag/sitecore-containers-prerequisites) by Gabriel Streza.

 If you have issues building Docker images or if that prerequisite checker identifies a conflicting driver, it might be caused by the "Box.com" software.
 If it is installed on your system and you are not using it, try uninstalling it.

+### Docker Desktop v4.14 and 4.15

+#### Problem

+When starting the containers, you might encounter an error mentioning `open \.\pipe\docker_engine_windows: The system cannot find the file specified.`

+#### Cause

+Docker Desktop v4.14 and 4.15 have an issue with Windows containers.

+#### Solutions

+There are a few solutions available:

+- Rollback to Docker Desktop v4.13.
+- Running a few commands and creating a few files.
+- Creating a registry key.

+For more details about the problem, causes, and solutions, read [Jeremy Davis' blog post](https://blog.jermdavis.dev/posts/2022/fix-broken-pipe-docker-engine-windows).